Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Introduction

-In earlier calculations \cite{bbmt,bhm} of ultra high energy (UHE) neutrino-nucleon cross sections, it was assumed that the quark distributions could be treated in a ``wee parton'' limit in which the individual quark distributions all converge to a common quark distribution $xq(x,Q^2)$ at large $Q^2$ and small $x$.
-This allowed the replacement of individual quark distributions in the neutrino cross sections by $xq$, given in terms of $F_2^{\gamma p}$ by $xq=F_2^{\gamma p}/\sum_ie_i^2$, where the $e_i$ are the quark charges and the sum runs over the active quarks and antiquarks.
+In some earlier calculations \cite{bbmt,bhm} of ultra high energy (UHE) neutrino-nucleon cross sections, it was assumed that the quark distributions could be treated in Feynman's ``wee parton'' limit in which the individual quark distributions all converge to a common quark distribution $xq(x,Q^2)$ at large $Q^2$ and small $x$.
+This allowed the replacement of individual quark distributions in the neutrino cross sections by a common distribution $xq$.
+Ignoring QCD corrections, this is given in leading-order (LO) in terms of $F_2^{\gamma p}$ by relation $xq=F_2^{\gamma p}/\sum_ie_i^2$, where the $e_i$ are the quark charges and the sum runs over the active quarks and antiquarks.
+This relation was used in \cite{bbmt,bhm} to predict neutrino cross sections at ultra high energies in terms of $F_2^{\gamma p}$.

 We show here that the wee parton condition is {\em not} satisfied by the quark distributions determined directly from our fit to $F_2^{\gamma p}$.
 However, the relations between $F_2^{\gamma p}$ and the corresponding charged- and neutral-current structure functions $F_2^{\nu(\bar{\nu})}$ and $F0_2^{\nu(\bar{\nu})}$ in neutrino and antineutrino scattering which were derived using the wee parton assumption continue to hold to high accuracy.

-In Part II of this work, the companion paper \cite{bdhmneutrino} to this one, we extend our earlier calculations of UHE charged- and neutral current neutrino-nucleon cross sections $\sigma_{CC}^{\nu}(E_{\nu})$ and $\sigma_{NC}^{\nu}(E_{\nu})$ up to $E_{\nu}=10^{17}$ GeV, currently the highest energies where there are experimental bounds on cosmic neutrino fluxes \cite{forte, glue}.
-These calculations require input at large $Q^2$ ($Q^2\gtrsim 10^4$) and small $x$, down to $x\sim 10^{-14}$.
-The results presented here are highly significant for that work.
-The results in Part II extend our earlier work both by pushing the neutrino energy higher, to $E_\nu=10^{17}$ GeV, and by including the contributions of the $b$ quark.